19th Holiday Lights celebration set for East Cobb Park

 Poyer began in Cobb at the South Cobb Library in 2006 before becoming the system’s director three years later.

-He would begin his duties in Cobb on Dec.
-2, according to Thursday’s agenda item (you can read it here).
+He will begin his duties in Cobb on Dec.
+2.

 Related: